harvard-dce/mh-opsworks/README.md

 It's easiest if your SSH user matches your default local unix username as the `stack:instances:ssh_to` rake task will work out of the box.

-A default git url can be provided by setting `MATTERHORN_GIT_URL` in your shell.
+A default git url can be provided by setting `OPENCAST_GIT_URL` in your shell.

 ### Step 4 - Sanity check your cluster configuration